zdravkov/kendo-docs/api/wrappers/jsp/datasource/groupitem.md

 ### dir `String`

-Specifies the order of the groupped items.
+The sort order of the group.
+The supported values are "asc" (ascending order) and "desc" (descending order).
+The default sort order is ascending.

 #### Example
     <kendo:dataSource-groupItem dir="dir">